benurwin/airtable_pg_sync/README.md

 # Airtable Postgres Sync

-The goal of this library is to provide an out-of-the-box solution for replicating an entire Airtable base in a postgres schema.
+The goal of this library is to provide an out-of-the-box solution for replicating an entire Airtable base in a Postgres schema.
 There are two modes of operation:

-- **One off sync**: This mode will replicate the Airtable base in the specified postgres schema and then exit.
+- **One off sync**: This mode will replicate the Airtable base in the specified Postgres schema and then exit.
 This is useful for creating a backup of the base or for creating a snapshot of the base for analysis.
-- **Perpetual sync**: This mode will replicate the Airtable base in the specified postgres schema and then continue to watch for changes in the base.
-When a change is detected, the change will be applied to the postgres schema.
+- **Perpetual sync**: This mode will replicate the Airtable base in the specified Postgres schema and then continue to watch for changes in the base.
+When a change is detected, the change will be applied to the Postgres schema.
 This is useful for creating a replica of the base that can be used for analysis in real time.

 ## Installation